 The pathogenesis of this disorder is unclear and likely multifactorial.
 Most cases of CMTC have occurred sporadically.
 An autosomal dominant mode of inheritance with incomplete penetrance and teratogens have been considered in playing a role in the development of CMTC.
 Some authors have suggested a lethal gene hypothesis due to the patchy distribution of the lesions and its’ sporadic nature.
 Elevated maternal serum human chorionic gonadotrophin level and fetal ascites have also been associated with this disease.

-Diagnosis of CMTC is clinical as the histology is nonspecific.
+The diagnosis of CMTC is clinical, as histology is nonspecific.
 Swollen endothelial cells, abnormal dilation of multiple capillaries in all layers of the dermis and subcutaneous tissue, as well as dilated veins and venous lakes, can be seen.
 Sparse perivascular lymphocytic infiltration within the dermis may also be seen.

 CMTC can be characterized by dark purple to red, purple reticulated vascular pattern intermixed with telangiectasia and occasionally prominent veins.
 They can be localized or generalized and usually present at birth.
-The localized variant is said to be more common affecting about 60% of children while the generalized form is said to occur in about 40% of children with CMTC.
-When localized it presents in a segmental fashion with a midline demarcation usually affecting the lower limbs followed by trunk and face.
+The localized variant is said to be more common, affecting about 60% of children with the disease, while the generalized form is said to occur in about 40% of children with CMTC.
+When localized, it presents in a segmental fashion with a midline demarcation usually affecting the lower limbs followed by trunk and face.
 Generalized forms of CMTC tend to spare palms, soles, and mucous membranes while most commonly affecting the trunk, limbs, face, and scalp.

-Associated vascular anomalies such as port wine stains, angiokeratomas, hemangiomas, Mongolian spots have been reported with port wine stains being the most frequently observed.
+Associated vascular anomalies such as port-wine stains, angiokeratomas, hemangiomas, Mongolian spots have been reported with port wine stains being the most frequently observed.
 Imaging studies are indicated when an associated congenital anomaly is suspected.
-Consider evaluation by ophthalmology, orthopedic surgery, neurosurgery and/or vascular cosmetic surgery depending on the presenting associated abnormality.
+Consider evaluation by ophthalmology, orthopedic surgery, neurosurgery, and/or vascular cosmetic surgery depending on the presenting associated abnormality.
 Limb girth and length measurements should be monitored on follow up.
-In addition, affected patients should be screened for associated anomalies for at least 3 years.
+In addition, affected patients should be screened for associated anomalies for at least three years.

-The differential diagnosis of CMTC includes physiological cutis marmorata, Klippel-Trenaunay syndrome, Sturge-Weber syndrome, Adams-Oliver syndrome, Bockenheimer’s disease, and reticular hemangioma syndrome among other disorders with a similar cutaneous presentation.
-Physiological cutis marmorata presents in a similar reticular symmetric pattern over the trunk and extremities however unlike CMTC the vascular pattern disappears with local warming.
-In Klippel-Trenanuany syndrome (KTS) port wine stains, venous varicosities, and soft-tissue hypertrophy, and sometimes internal hemangiomas can be seen.
+The differential diagnosis of CMTC includes physiological cutis marmorata, Klippel-Trenaunay syndrome, Sturge-Weber syndrome, Adams-Oliver syndrome, Bockenheimer disease, and reticular hemangioma syndrome, among other disorders with a similar cutaneous presentation.
+Physiological cutis marmorata presents in a similar reticular symmetric pattern over the trunk and extremities, however, unlike CMTC.
+The vascular pattern disappears with local warming.
+In Klippel-Trenanuany syndrome (KTS), port wine stains, venous varicosities, and soft-tissue hypertrophy, and sometimes internal hemangiomas can be seen.
 The absence of venectasia until the age of one year should aid in the differentiation of CMTC from KTS.
-Sturge-Weber syndrome can be characterized by facial port wine stains, seizures, mental retardation, glaucoma as well as cerebral malformations and tumors.
+Sturge-Weber syndrome can be characterized by facial port-wine stains, seizures, mental retardation, glaucoma, as well as cerebral malformations and tumors.
 Adams-Oliver syndrome should be ruled out as mottling consistent with CMTC can be seen along with cardiac malformations, limb defects, and aplasia cutis congenita.

 |||Kienast AK,Hoeger PH, Cutis marmorata telangiectatica congenita: a prospective study of 27 cases and review of the literature with proposal of diagnostic criteria.
 Clinical and experimental dermatology.
 2009 Apr [PubMed PMID: 19196300]|